Eligibility for Dad and Partner Pay

 - provide care for a newborn or recently adopted child

-- had an individual adjusted taxable income of $150,000 or less in the financial year either before the date of your claim or the date your Dad and Partner Pay period starts, whichever is earlier
+- have an individual adjusted taxable income of $150,000 or less in the financial year either before the date of your claim or the date your Dad and Partner Pay period starts, whichever is earlier

 - meet the work test, which requires you to have worked for:

 - at least 10 of the 13 months before the date your Dad and Partner Pay period starts, and

 - at least 330 hours in that 10 month period, - which is just over a day a week, with no continuous gap of longer than 8 weeks between 2 working days, and

-- are on unpaid leave or not working during your Dad and Partner Pay period
+- be on unpaid leave or not working during your Dad and Partner Pay period

-Your Dad and Partner Pay period is the time you take off work and get Dad and Partner Pay for.
+Your Dad and Partner Pay period is the time you take off work and receive Dad and Partner Pay.
 This can be up to 2 weeks or it could be a shorter period.
 For example, you could claim Dad and Partner Pay for 1 week or even 1 day.
 Your Dad and Partner Pay period must be taken in 1 continuous block.